-Paul Simon I had not so much disregarded as just been a bit indifferent to.
-I know, I know.
-Crazy.
+But I had not made the effort to see Paul Simon, which I realise was crazy.
 Happy to say I am no longer crazy after all these years.
 (Sorry, it just rolled off the fingertips.)
-I look back on my indifference and wonder why I was immune to his obvious charms.
+I look back on this neglect and wonder why I was not more responsive to his obvious charms.
 There were radio hits I enjoyed, especially “50 Ways To Leave Your Lover”, which even at age thirteen I knew was a work of decidedly melancholic wit.
 “Loves Me Like A Rock” and “Slip Slidin’ Away” also got a lot of airplay on radio in my teen years.
 When I was in my twenties the Graceland album came out and the songs were all over FM radio in Australia.
 I most distinctly remember that cool video of “You Can Call Me Al” with Chevy Chase.
-But I wasn’t as excited by Graceland as so many people around me were.
 I was in love with a very erudite, older man at the time, and he thought Graceland was the best album ever.
 Ever.
-I was kind of “meh”.
+So I heard it a lot, respected the work, but wasn’t a devotee.
 And those earlier Simon and Garfunkel hits, I knew they were gorgeous, special, hugely influential.
 But I didn’t feel it was imperative to seek out an opportunity to see the duo perform together when they reunited at various times.
 My loss.
+My great loss.

 A couple of years ago I saw Barbra Streisand in concert for the first time, ticked off a huge bucket list item, and wrote effusively about how awesome an experience that was.
 I didn’t try to make my report a weighty, insightful critique, more an instinctual response to something that was totally delightful, where I was aware that I was in the presence of a true legend.
 That’s how my Paul Simon experience on Memorial Day earlier this week was also.
-Except that with Barbra I had expected greatness in every way, as I had adored her for decades.
-I had no expectation of Simon; I just wanted to see him before he retired, and the Hollywood Bowl seemed like a great place to see him play a retirement show.
-So my complete elation through the show and ever since is not so much a surprise as a gift, a blessing that is far greater than I imagined.
-Which might make me rather lacking in imagination, and I can wear that.
+I knew this was possibly my only chance to rectify the huge omission in my concert-going life, I definitely wanted to see him before he retired, and the Hollywood Bowl seemed like a great place to see him play a retirement show.
+My complete elation through the show and ever since is such a gift, a blessing that is far greater than I imagined.

-All that said, here is a summary of what I absolutely loved about this show: I loved that Paul Simon at age 76 was sprightly, cheerful, funny, conversational, sang pretty damn well, whistled perfectly, danced terrifically, enjoyed playing and interacting with his band, honoured his outstanding musicians throughout, and that he played so many beautiful songs.
+So here is a summary of what I absolutely loved about this show: I loved that Paul Simon at age 76 was sprightly, cheerful, funny, conversational, sang so very beautifully, whistled perfectly, danced terrifically, enjoyed playing and interacting with his band, honoured his outstanding musicians throughout, and that he played so many wonderful, exquisite, thoughtful and gloriously joyous songs.
 I loved that he played plenty of hits that I could sing along to, and that the songs he played that I didn’t know (“Rewrite”, “Rene and Georgette Magritte With Their Dog After the War”, “Wristband”, “Questions for the Angels”, for example) were spellbinding to listen to and that Simon was not arrogant enough to expect everyone there would know them, so he gave lengthy explanations of them.
 I loved that he played the Most Important Songs – “America”, “Homeward Bound”, “The Boxer”, “American Tune” and of course “The Sound Of Silence” – although I wondered why he left out “Mrs Robinson” and “El Condor Pasa”, which he had performed on the first night at the Bowl.

 I loved that when he played “Homeward Bound” – which is after all the title of the tour – he indulged in a self-congratulatory slide show taking the audience on the journey of his career.
 It was very tender, quite sacred.
-I loved that when he told stories, sometimes rambling to the point of almost losing track, sharing his thoughts about his work and the planet (and plugging one of his charities of choice, the Half-Earth Project) he looked like a little old Jewish man, a mensch, which is exactly what he is.
-He has always been one of those guys that never really looked like a rock star, even when he behaved like one.
+I loved that when he told stories, sometimes rambling to the point of almost losing track, sharing his thoughts about his work and the planet (and plugging one of his charities of choice, the Half-Earth Project) he looked like a regular, sweet old guy, a mensch.
+He has always been one of those men that never really looked like a rock star, even when he behaved like one.
 I never paid attention to the stories of Paul Simon’s dour moods, his bitter estrangement from Art Garfunkel, his marriages (well, maybe I was a bit fascinated by his second marriage), any of it.
-I knew he was one of the greatest songwriters of our time, but I never put the time into studying that songwriting beyond casual listening and reading interviews with him by that great songwriter interviewer, Zollo.
-I did interview his “Red Rubber Ball” co-writer, Bruce Woodley (of The Seekers) for my own book, Songwriters Speak, and enjoyed Woodley’s story of writing with Simon at such an early stage of both of their careers.
-But I had never gone in depth.
-There are some artists I have kept at arm’s length, for better or worse.
+I knew he was one of the greatest songwriters of our time, but I had not put the time into studying that songwriting beyond casual listening and reading interviews with him by that great songwriter interviewer, Zollo.
+Had I ever had the opportunity to interview Simon, then of course I would have done my research thoroughly.
+And I did interview his “Red Rubber Ball” co-writer, Bruce Woodley (of The Seekers) for my own book, Songwriters Speak, and enjoyed Woodley’s story of writing with Simon at such an early stage of both of their careers.
+But I had never gone in depth with Paul Simon.

 So I arrived at the Hollywood Bowl just happy to have a ticket to the final Los Angeles show of his farewell tour, knowing I was attending a very special occasion, hoping to be entertained, and hoping I could capture some of it on my little camera.
 It ended up being one of the most memorable concerts of my life.
 I love it when that happens.